-- If directly acquiring the science target, WATA can correct the final pointing to modest uncertainties in the target’s position.
+- If directly acquiring the science target, WATA can correct the final pointing for modest uncertainties in the target’s position.

-- Less overhead time; ~ 8 minutes for WATA with the FS vs 30 mins for MSATA.
-(Overheads will be larger for offset targets due to the need to perform an additional slew after the target acquisition).
+- Significantly less overhead time for WATA compared to MSATA.
+(Overheads will be larger for WATA with offset targets, due to the need to perform an additional slew after the target acquisition).

 If WATA is not practical for a particular FS observation, then MSATA should be considered.
 This does require that a catalog of reference stars visible through the MSA be provided, and very accurate planning coordinate precision between these reference stars and the science object.
 Advantages of MSATA include:

 - MSATA is independent of science target’s structure or brightness.

 - MSATA is always done at the first science pointing, so no extra slew is needed.